 Father-son team Bob and Dan Binn of Private Portfolios in San Mateo, California, have been business partners since 2000.
-Over the years, Bob has received countless calls from other advisors asking for advice on bringing their children into the business.
+Over the years, Bob has received countless calls from other financial professionals asking for advice on bringing their children into the business.

 His response: “Make sure they get trained elsewhere before joining you.”

-That way, parent financial advisors can be sure they are bringing a family member into the business who wants to be in the business.
+That way, parent financial professionals can be sure they are bringing a family member into the business who wants to be in the business.

 “Don’t push it, and make sure they sell you on why they want to join the business, not the other way around,” said Bob, who recalls the story of one unsuccessful family partnership.

-“The advisor made it easy and gave his son everything, but the son was gone within eight months because he just wasn’t motivated.”
+“The financial professional made it easy and gave his son everything, but the son was gone within eight months because he just wasn’t motivated.”

 Bob suggests getting trained by a stranger for at least three years.
 His son Dan had four years of industry experience before joining his practice.